jpaggi/recursive/README.txt

 Do mapping with dmel r5.57

+Could look for splicing accuracy using 4sU data
+Look for non-recursive splicing events that are present in 5 minute sample but not total (need to find background in total)

+Do not necessarily expect to see 'abherrant' spliced transcripts removed from total RNA-seq

 Overall
 - Helpful to rule out rs as well as confirming it
 - Need to come up with set of genes to look in